 This is a versatile technique with a number of possible variations.
 In some cases, extraction, implant placement, and crown restoration can be completed on the same day.
 Implants are also used to support dental bridges and full dentures.

 Dental implants have become very popular, for reasons we will discuss in a moment.
-However, there are alternatives, and it is Dr. Steven Hatcher’s desire (as well as his ethical responsibility) to help patients make the best dental healthcare decisions for their own unique circumstances.
+However, there are alternatives, and it is Triad Dentistry team’s desire (as well as their ethical responsibility) to help patients make the best dental healthcare decisions for their own unique circumstances.

 If you have one missing tooth or several in a row, they can be replaced with a dental bridge.
 Teeth on either side of the gap are reduced and shaped.
 The bridge consists of an artificial tooth with crowns at each end that are cemented over the prepared teeth.
 A bridge differs from a dental implant in that it sits on top of gum tissue, rather than becoming internally fused to bone.
 Because a bridge is affixed, a bit of special attention is required to keep it clean and flossed.
 With good oral hygiene, you could get a decade or more of use from a ceramic bridge.